verb (runs, running; past ran /ran/; past participle run)

 - Natalie ran at him, lashing out with her fists.

-- Escape from a place, person, or situation: children who run away from home normally go to LondonMore example sentences
+- Leave or escape from a place, person, or situation of danger: children who run away from home normally go to big citiesMore example sentences

 - The children either came from troubled single-parent homes or had run away from home to escape from the pressures at school.